 Low-carb alcohol – the best and the worst drinks

-The numbers represent grams of carbs (sugar) per bottle.
+The numbers are the amount of carbs (sugar) in a bottle.

-The numbers above are the grams of carbs in one 12 oz. bottle of beer (355 ml).
+The numbers under the brands of beer represent the grams of carbs in a 12 oz.
+(355ml) bottle of beer.

 Top 5 low-carb alcoholic drinks

 On a low-carb diet, you can still enjoy a delicious drink or two on special occasions.
-Even though many alcoholic drinks contain a lot of sugar, there are still some really good low-carb options.
+Even though many alcoholic drinks contain a lot of sugar, there are still some decent low-carb options.
 Here’s our list of the top 5 low-carb alcoholic drinks.

 - Champagne or dry sparkling wine – one glass contains about 1 grams of net carbs.